-Why is Nigerian author Chimamanda upset with Hillary Clinton?

-The former US presidential candidate sat down to an interview with the novelist on Sunday after a lecture when Adichie asked about Clinton's twitter bio.
+Hillary Clinton has changed her Twitter bio and it does not start with wife

+Clinton's Twitter bio at the time read, 'Wife, mom, grandma, women+kids advocate, FLOTUS, Senator, SecState, hair icon, pantsuit aficionado, 2016 presidential candidate'.

 "In your Twitter account, the first word that describes you is wife.
-And then I think it's mom, and then it's grandmother," Adichie said at the PEN World Voices festival.
+And then I think it's mom, and then it's grandmother," Adichie said at the event.

 "And when I saw that, I have to confess that I felt just a little bit upset.
 And then I went and I looked at your husband's Twitter account, and the first word was not husband."

-Clinton, whose Twitter bio reads, 'Wife, mom, grandma, women+kids advocate, FLOTUS, Senator, SecState, hair icon, pantsuit aficionado, 2016 presidential candidate,' said women should be free to celebrate their success by their professional as well as their personal achievements.

-The former US Secretary of State said individuals should be able to define their accomplishments in ways they feel satisfied.
+Clinton replied, "When you put it like that, I'm going to change it" although she added that individuals should be able to define their accomplishments in ways they feel satisfied.

-"It shouldn't be either/or.
-It should be that if you are someone who is defining yourself by what you do and what you accomplish, and that is satisfying, then more power to you."

-"That is how you should be thinking about your life and living it."
-Clinton said at the event.
+The former US presidential candidate made good her promise by changing her Twitter bio Monday and it now reads, '2016 Democratic Nominee, SecState, Senator, hair icon.
+Mom, Wife, Grandma x2, lawyer, advocate, fan of walks in the woods & standing up for our democracy'.

+Clinton joined Twitter 2013 and wrote what was called the "best bio of all time" as it was a combination of information and humor.

+However, Adiche's comments had earlier stirred a debate on feminism and marriage on social media.

-The question contradicts the argument for feminism which the novelist has advocated in her books and public engagements, they said.
+The question contradicts the argument for feminism which Adiche has advocated in her books and public engagements, they said.

-"I love Chimamanda but her views on everything is not always right and certainly not a standard for everyone.
-If feminism is about freedom of choice then some women should respect other women's choice to identify as wife or Mrs somebody!"
-Rebecca Roberts said in a tweet.

 Blessing Abeng told CNN women should not be diminished for their domestic roles and should be celebrated for taking up such responsibilities.